acme-groovy/acmetemplate/README.md

 - can parse large templates
 - thread safe
 - can be chosen the mode of parsing: using JSP like template or GString like template or both
+- keeps in result the line endings (LF or CRLF) you used in the template

 ## Details
 public class AcmeTemplateEngine